Meditation on Violence

 Text by Sophie Pinchetti.

-Imix Jaguar’s psychedelic festival in the jungle of Palenque in Mexico
+OPENING THE MULTI-DIMENSIONAL GATES: Imix Jaguar’s festival in the jungle of Palenque for the ending of the Long Count Mayan calendar